LWR Group — Property Services Lincoln

 Frequently asked questions about cost

-On paper, yes — you'll save £200-£500.
+On paper, yes, you'll save £200 to £500.
 In practice, deposit dispute data shows cleaning causes more than half of all disputed deductions.
-The average deduction is £60-£100, but disputed cleaning charges can reach £200-£400.
+The average deduction is £60 to £100, but disputed cleaning charges can reach £200 to £400.
 If you fail inspection and have to rebook a professional clean anyway, you'll pay twice.
 For most tenants, professional cleaning costs the same or less than the risk of deposit deduction.

 In England and Wales, since the Tenant Fees Act 2019, landlords cannot charge a tenant to pay for a professional clean as a condition of the tenancy.
 The tenant must return the property in the same standard of cleanliness as at move-in (per the inventory).
 If they don't, the landlord can deduct reasonable costs from the deposit.
 So while the tenant doesn't have to pay for a clean, they will end up paying via deposit deduction if the property isn't clean enough.

 Three reasons: time, scope, and standards.
-A regular weekly clean is 2-3 hours focused on visible surfaces.
-An end of tenancy clean is 4-10 hours covering every surface, every appliance, and every space — including ovens, fridges, descaling, behind toilets, and inside cupboards.
+A regular weekly clean is 2 to 3 hours focused on visible surfaces.
+An end of tenancy clean is 4 to 10 hours covering every surface, every appliance, and every space, including ovens, fridges, descaling, behind toilets, and inside cupboards.
 The standard required is also higher: inventory-pass rather than tidy-and-hoover.

-A standalone professional oven clean costs £50-£75 for a standard built-in oven, £60-£90 with the hob and extractor, and £80-£150 for an AGA or range cooker.
+A standalone professional oven clean costs £50 to £75 for a standard built-in oven, £60 to £90 with the hob and extractor, and £80 to £150 for an AGA or range cooker.
 If included as part of an end of tenancy clean, it's usually folded into the headline price.

-Three legitimate ways to keep cost down: (1) book early — cleaners often offer 10-15% off if you book 2+ weeks ahead; (2) skip the carpet cleaning if the carpets aren't badly soiled and run a domestic vacuum thoroughly instead; (3) hand the property over already empty and pre-tidied, so the cleaner is doing a deep clean rather than also clearing your stuff.
+Three legitimate ways to keep cost down: (1) book early, cleaners often offer 10 to 15% off if you book 2+ weeks ahead; (2) skip the carpet cleaning if the carpets aren't badly soiled and run a domestic vacuum thoroughly instead; (3) hand the property over already empty and pre-tidied, so the cleaner is doing a deep clean rather than also clearing your stuff.
 Avoid: mid-week trade groups on Facebook, no-name £100 quotes, and anyone unwilling to provide insurance details.

 Sometimes.
 Cleaning companies have less flexibility on small jobs than large ones.
-For a single 1-2 bed flat, you're unlikely to get more than 5-10% discount unless the company is filling a quiet diary slot.
-For a multi-property landlord booking 5+ cleans a year, expect 10-20% discounts and priority scheduling.
-Loyalty matters — repeat business gets the best rates.
+For a single 1 to 2 bed flat, you're unlikely to get more than 5 to 10% discount unless the company is filling a quiet diary slot.
+For a multi-property landlord booking 5+ cleans a year, expect 10 to 20% discounts and priority scheduling.
+Loyalty matters, repeat business gets the best rates.

 LWR